 - Feature alignment of the sample/datasets with data labels among the VFL members.

 - Available time of the VFL members for support the VFL training operations.

 - Capability and minimum number of the VFL members for the VFL training operations.

 AIML model information for the VFL members and for the AI/ML Enablement Server.

-Editor's Note: Whether and how the above parameters are to be used is FFS.